christianhidber/easyagents/README.md

 ## Note

-* This is a prototype / proof of concept.
+* This repository is under active development and in an early stage.
   Thus any- and everything may (and probably should) change.
 * If you have any difficulties in installing or using easyagents please let me know.
 I'll try to do my best to help you.
-* I am a fairly / very inexperienced in python and open source development.
-Any ideas, help, suggestions, comments etc are more than welcome.
+* Any ideas, help, suggestions, comments etc in python / open source development / reinforcement learning / whatever are more than welcome.
 Thanks a lot in advance.

 ## Stuff to work on